liushuyu6666/Theory/Network/Network_basic.md

 #### Application Layer

 - When you send an email. it will be first processed by Application Layer protocol, SMTP.
-- This layer specifies how data encoded, compressed or encrypted and how sessions should be managed.
+- This layer specifies how data **encoded**, compressed or encrypted and how sessions should be managed.
 Analog: translate the language of this letter to the language that recipient could understand.
 - Other Protocols are **HTTP**, **FTP**, **DNS**, **SMTP**.
   - **HTTP**: for the transfer of information on the Internet and the World Wide Web.
   - **FTP**: transfer data or file from one computer to another through a network.